thosgood/thosgood.github.io/content/blog/2019-07-14-cauchy-completion-and-profunctors.md

 $$Q\circ P=\int^{d\in\mathcal{D}}P(d,-)\otimes Q(-,d)$$

-(although we don't really care so much about this post).
+(although we don't really care so much about this in this post).

 **Update: we talk about this a bit more in [Part 3 of the series on Day convolution](/blog/2019/09/05/day-convolution-part-3.html)**